 preferences -> Hide commits.

-At this point, the new experiment appears in the project's experiment table.
-If you just committed to a new branch, then a new pull request will also have been created from the new branch to the base branch.
+Git commit (and pull request) are created: Iterative Studio will create a Git commit with the changes you submitted.
+This commit appears in the project table.
+If you had specified a new branch to commit the changes to, then a new pull request will also be created from the new branch to the base branch.

-If your ML project is integrated with a CI/CD setup (e.g. GitHub Actions), the CI/CD setup will get invoked.
+Model training is invoked: If your ML project is integrated with a CI/CD setup (e.g. GitHub Actions), the CI/CD setup will get invoked.
 If this setup includes a model training process, it will be triggered, which means that your ML experiment will run automatically.
-The model training can happen on any cloud or Kubernetes.
-For more details on how to set up CI/CD pipelines for your ML project, refer to CML.
-You can also create CML reports with metrics, plots or other details at the end of each experiment run.

 CML Report tooltip appears over the